-You’ve seen the way hair extensions can elevate a look by giving fullness to otherwise lifeless hair.
+You’ve seen the way hair extensions and hair weaves can elevate a look by giving fullness to otherwise lifeless hair.
 Perhaps you’ve even looked up some articles online or talked to a stylist or friend about getting hair extensions.
 Still, some concerns may be holding you back from trying out hair extensions, from fusion hair extensions to skin wefted hair.
 Those concerns are probably valid – it’s important to take good care of your hair – but here are a few myths about hair extensions that may help you make your decision.

 They Damage Hair